This could be my last Champions League match, concedes Buffon

 As Juventus face Champions League elimination, having lost their quarter-final first leg 3-0, there is the possibility that he could bow out against the European champions - a prospect he would welcome if it came to pass.

-"The important thing is that it's not the last Champions League match for Juventus," the 40-year-old told a pre-match news conference.
-"As far as I am concerned, there is the possibility [this is the last game], but it's not a possibility that depresses me or gives me negative thoughts.
+"The important thing is that it's not the last Champions League match for Juventus," he told a pre-match news conference.
+"As far as I am concerned, there is the possibility [this is the last game], but it's not a possibilty that depresses me or gives me negative thoughts.

 "If that is the case, I would have not minded when I was a child if my last match was at Real Madrid.
 You have to look at the positives."